AbsaOSS/spline/index.md

 # Motivation
-Spline should fill a big gap within [Apache Hadoop](http://hadoop.apache.org/) ecosystem.
+Spline aims to fill a big gap within [Apache Hadoop](http://hadoop.apache.org/) ecosystem.
-Spark jobs should't be treated only as magic black boxes and people should have a chance to understand what happens with their data.
+Spark jobs shouldn't be treated only as magic black boxes; people should be able to understand what happens with their data.
 Our main focus is to solve the following particular problems:

 * **Regulatory requirement for SA banks (BCBS 239)**

-    By 2020, all South African banks will have to be able to prove how numbers are calculated in their reports to regulatory authority.
+    By 2020, all South African banks will have to be able to prove how numbers are calculated in their reports to the regulatory authority.

 * **Documentation of business logic**

     Business analysts should get a chance to verify whether Spark jobs were written according to the rules they provided.
-    Moreover, it would be beneficial for them to have an up-to-date documentation where they could refresh their knowledge about a project.
+    Moreover, it would be beneficial for them to have up-to-date documentation where they can refresh their knowledge about a project.

 * **Identification of performance bottlenecks**

     Our focus is not only business-oriented.
-    We see Spline also as a development tool that should be able to help developers with performance optimization of their Spark jobs.
+    We see Spline also as a development tool that should be able to help developers with the performance optimization of their Spark jobs.

 # Getting started